rachelmrgls/fractalizer/README.md

 a light that moves with the camera

--find screen recording software thats free + records mac audio

-displace along normals to music, based on recursion level (apollonian, menger)
+-find screen recording software thats free + records mac audio displace along normals to music, based on recursion level (apollonian) apollonian coloring fix index page/do writeup

-initial frame for animated versions has all 0s for audio apollonian coloring fix index page
+-maybe try switching back the mandelbrot colors in anim mode?

 -tuning:
 parameter for how much julia3d dances in 4th dim according to audio